-Winter means sledding!
+Winter is for sledding!

-Article updated on January 31, 2025
+Article updated on January 15, 2026

 When the conditions are right, the toboggan hill in Sainte-Julie is a must in the region for sledding enthusiasts.
 There are individual sledding tracks and on busy days a monitor is on-site to ensure everything runs smoothly.